WICG/nav-speculation/browsing-context.md

 # Prerendering browsing contexts

-We envision modernized prerendering to work by loading content into a **prerendering browsing context**.
+We envision modernized prerendering to work by loading content into a **prerendering browsing context**, which is a new type of [top-level browsing context](https://html.spec.whatwg.org/multipage/browsers.html#top-level-browsing-context).
 A prerendering browsing context can be thought of as a tab that is not yet shown to the user, and which the user has not yet affirmatively indicated an intention to visit.
 As such, it has additional restrictions placed on it to ensure the user's privacy and prevent disruptions.

 Prerendering browsing contexts can be _activated_, which causes them to transition to being full top-level browsing contexts (i.e. tabs).
 From a user experience perspective, activation acts like an instantaneous navigation, since unlike normal navigation it does not require a network round-trip, creation of a `Document`, or running of the web-developer-provided initialization JavaScript.
 All of that has already been done in the prerendering browsing context.
+(Or at least, the majority of it; the site might delay some of its initialization until activation, or some of the initialization might not have finished, especially if the browser deprioritizes unactivated browsing contexts.)

 Activation might replace an existing top-level browsing context, for example if the user clicks a normal link whose target has been prerendered.
-Or it might just cause the a new top-level browsing context to exist, for example if the user clicks on a `target="_blank"` link.
+Or it might cause the prerendered context to be shown in a new tab/window, for example if the user clicks on a `target="_blank"` link.
 Activation lifts the restrictions on the prerendered content, as by that point a user-visible navigation has occurred.

 In general, activation of a prerendering browsing context is done by the user agent, when it notices a navigation that could use the prerendered contents.
-However, some forms of prerendering, such as [portals](https://github.com/WICG/portals/blob/master/README.md), can provide explicit entry points for navigation.
+However, some forms of prerendering, such as [portals](https://github.com/WICG/portals/blob/master/README.md), can provide explicit entry points for activation.

 Documents rendered within a prerendering browsing context have the ability to react to activation, which they can use to upgrade themselves once free of the restrictions.
 For example, they could start using permission-requiring APIs, or get access to unpartitioned storage.